MaxWasUnavailable/LobbyCompatibility/README.md

 #### Method

-Alternatively, as a way to support soft dependencies, you can use the `PluginHelper.RegisterPlugin` method with the following signature:
+Alternatively, as another way to support soft dependencies, you can use the `PluginHelper.RegisterPlugin` method with the following signature:

 ```csharp